Hyperi0n1337/portfolio/index.md

 • Acted as the primary point of contact for investment clients, providing portfolio updates and addressing inquiries in a timely manner.

 • Actively participate in professional online communities and social media platforms to stay informed on financial topics and exchange insights with peers.

+---

+## Other Proficiencies 🧩

+**Global Experience**
+Lived and worked in 5 countries across 3 continents (Europe, US, Vietnam, Russia, Philippines), gaining cross-cultural fluency, language skills, and ability to adapt in diverse business environments.

+**Entrepreneurship**
+Demonstrated business acumen and adaptability by coordinating international manufacturing collaborations and launching an entrepreneurial fashion company.

+**Project Management**
+Led engineering teams on multidisciplinary projects, developing collaboration, communication and leadership skills.

+**Legal and Tax Familiarity**
+Skilled at analyzing legal agreements, with working knowledge of corporate and international tax principles sufficient to optimize investment decisions and maximize after-tax returns.

+**Biology, Nutrition, and Exercise Science**
+Leverage expertise in biology, nutrition, and exercise science to provide personalized, quantitatively-driven fitness and diet guidance.
+Develop customized plans based on in-depth tracking and analysis of key metrics including weight fluctuations, caloric intake, macronutrient and micronutrient optimization.
+Take a data-centric approach to exercise programming and nutrition planning, adjusting for factors like body type, goals, experience level, and injuries.
+Have created comprehensive Excel models to analyze variables like metabolic rate and medication half-lives over time.
+This analytical, metric-focused process produces tailored recommendations grounded in the science.